A professor standing in front of students, pointing at a whiteboard, with the back of students heads in the foreground.

 Over the summer, students will reinforce innovative, global, and ethical business as a force for good themes.
 In parallel, the first colloquium focuses on developing independent research.

-• Transformative Business Innovation and Sustainability
+• DBAD 7001 - Global Research Perspectives for Transformative Business Innovation and Sustainability

 • Fall Semester